moaml1999/RaspberryPi_Pico_w/README.md

-# Raspberry Pi Pico W
+<h1 align="center" >Raspberry Pi Pico W<h>

-<p> The Raspberry Pi Pico W is a wireless version of the popular Raspberry Pi Pico microcontroller board.
+<h4> The Raspberry Pi Pico W is a wireless version of the popular Raspberry Pi Pico microcontroller board.
 It incorporates an onboard ESP32 module, enabling Wi-Fi and Bluetooth connectivity.
-This addition expands the potential applications of the Pico W in the realm of IoT, wireless communication, and remote monitoring. </p>
+This addition expands the potential applications of the Pico W in the realm of IoT, wireless communication, and remote monitoring. </h4>

 <picture>